Australian Stamp Duty Calculator

 Stamp Duty Calculator

-Calculate transfer duty for all states
+Calculate transfer duty for all Australian states · 2025-26

 Total Government Costs